WandoCode/audiophile-frontend/readme.md

 Deploy the app on github page with the help of gh-page

-# Improvement
+# To be developed

-- Use SSR for SEO
+- Use SSR for SEO, with Next
 - Reconfigure the custom CMS api endpoints to simplify the datas received in the client.
 - Add test for pages components.
 - Add integration/end-to-end tests ('happy path')
-- Website was first deploy on github-page.
-I'm currently testing Vercel: remove gh-page if satisfied with Vercel.

 # Licence